What is vulval cancer?

 Vulval cancer is a slow-growing cancer and may develop over years.
 There are different types of vulval cancer, some of which are very rare.

 Cancer of the vulva is a rare cancer.
-In Ireland, according to the National Cancer Registry (NCRI), there are about 60 cases a year.
+In Ireland, according to the National Cancer Registry (NCRI), there are about 65 cases a year.
 The risk of vulval cancer increases with age, but it can affect women of all ages.

 What is the vulva and what does it do?